-- The welfare of the child is paramount - Staff should understand their responsibilities to safeguard and promote the welfare of children - Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intention - Staff should work, and be seen to work, in an open and transparent way - Staff should acknowledge that deliberately invented/malicious allegations are extremely rare and that all concerns should be reported and recorded

-- Staff should discuss and/or take advice promptly from their line manager if they have acted in a way which may give rise to concern - Staff should adhere to the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief and sexual orientation - Whilst on duty, staff should not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children - Staff should be aware that breaches of the law and other professional guidelines could result in disciplinary action being taken against them; criminal action and/or other proceedings including barring by the Disclosure & Barring Service (DBS) from working in regulated activity, or for acts of serious misconduct prohibition from teaching by the Teaching Regulation Agency (TRA). - Staff and managers should continually monitor and review practice to ensure this policy is followed - Staff should be aware of and understand their school's safeguarding and child protection policy, arrangements for managing allegations against staff, whistle blowing procedure and the East Sussex Safeguarding Children Partnership procedures.
+- The welfare of the child is paramount - Staff should understand their responsibilities to safeguard and promote the welfare of children - Staff are responsible for their own actions and behaviour both within and outside the school and should avoid any conduct which would lead any reasonable person to question their motivation and intentions - Staff should work, and be seen to work, in an open and transparent way - Staff should acknowledge that deliberately invented/malicious allegations are extremely rare and that all concerns should be reported and recorded - Staff should discuss and/or take advice promptly from their line manager if they have acted in a way which may give rise to concern - Staff are encouraged to discuss with the DSL situations where their relationships and associations both within and outside the workplace (including online) may have implications for the safeguarding of children in the school - Staff should adhere to the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief, and sexual orientation - Whilst on duty, staff should not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children - Staff should be aware that breaches of the law and other professional guidelines could result in disciplinary action being taken against them; criminal action and/or other proceedings including barring by the Disclosure & Barring Service (DBS) from working in regulated activity, or for acts of serious misconduct prohibition from teaching by the Teaching Regulation Agency (TRA). - Staff and managers should continually monitor and review practice to ensure this policy is followed - Staff should be aware of and understand their school's safeguarding and child protection policy, arrangements for managing allegations against staff, whistle blowing procedure and the East Sussex Safeguarding Children Partnership procedures; this should include any COVID-19 addendums.